- A new-hire training plan helps business leaders bring new hires up to speed while helping them feel welcome at the company.

-“Instead of having a fixed-time training, have a task-oriented training where each training item needs to be completed to a specific standard to move forward to full employment,” he added.
+- Incorporate task-oriented training.
+“Instead of having a fixed-time training, have a task-oriented training where each training item needs to be completed to a specific standard to move forward to full employment,” Korbl said.
 “This allows the flexibility to give each person the training experience they actually need, as opposed to the basic requirements.”

-While each new hire should be able to perform their job in just a week or two, training should be an ongoing process, with regular check-ins to ensure your new employee has everything they need to excel in their position.
-[See Our Guide to Developing a Training Program for New Employees]
+- Make training an ongoing process.
+While each new hire should be able to perform their job in a week or two, training should be ongoing, with regular check-ins to ensure new employees have everything they need to excel in their position.

 3. Encourage team-level training.